 In the TaxACT program, the Form 8958 Allocation of Tax Amounts Between Certain Individuals in Community Property States outlines how the amounts were allocated between the partners' federal returns.
 The information on Form 8958 (in the tax return being reviewed) will already be allocated to the taxpayer in column 2.
 The partner's amounts from their separate return will need to be entered in column 3 to complete the form.
 To complete the spouse column for each return:

-For registered domestic partnerships/same-sex marriage in California or Washington only: If domiciled in California, a separate TaxACT return must be completed with both partner's information entered on the federal return, and with the filing status of Married Filing Jointly.
+For registered domestic partnerships in California only: If domiciled in California, a separate TaxACT return must be completed with both partner's information entered on the federal return, and with the filing status of Married Filing Jointly.
 Do not file this federal return.
 Attach the California return to this federal return so the combined federal information will flow to the California return.
 File this California return.
 The combined federal return should equal the two federal forms that were completed for each partner separately.
 A copy of all three federal returns (and also the California return) should be maintained for documentation.